MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 - Possible attempt to access Primary Refresh Token (PRT)
 - And others: [Risk detections mapped to riskEventType](~/id-protection/concept-identity-protection-risks.md)

-Microsoft recommends that Entra ID Protection customers take the following actions to best protect their phishing-resistant passwordless users:
+Microsoft recommends that Microsoft Entra ID Protection customers take the following actions to best protect their phishing-resistant passwordless users:

-1. Review the Entra ID Protection deployment guidance: [Plan an ID Protection deployment](~/id-protection/how-to-deploy-identity-protection.md)
+1. Review the Microsoft Entra ID Protection deployment guidance: [Plan an ID Protection deployment](~/id-protection/how-to-deploy-identity-protection.md)
 1. Configure your risk logs to export to a SIEM
 1. Investigate and act on any medium **user** risk
 1. Configure a conditional access policy to block high risk **users**

-Following your deployment of Entra ID Protection, consider leveraging [conditional access token protection](~/identity/conditional-access/concept-token-protection.md).
-As users begin using phishing-resistant passwordless credentials, attacks and detections will continue to evolve.
-For example, since the user credentials can no longer be easily phished, attackers may move on to trying to exfiltrate tokens off of users’ devices.
+After you deploy Microsoft Entra ID Protection, consider using [Conditional Access token protection](~/identity/conditional-access/concept-token-protection.md).
+As users sign in with phishing-resistant passwordless credentials, attacks and detections continu3 to evolve.
+For example, when user credentials can no longer be easily phished, attackers may move on to try to exfiltrate tokens from user devices.
 Token protection helps mitigate this risk by binding tokens to the hardware of the device they were issued to.

 ## Next steps